 Contingency plans.
 Shit happens.
 No one expects perfection, but they do expect you to act professionally by providing options.
 Airlines are my biggest complaint when it comes to contingency planning.
 While they don’t control the weather, airlines should have plans for when weather impacts travel, since it happens frequently.
 Instead, they often act as though it’s the first time weather ever grounded a plane.
 They scramble trying to figure out how to handle 1000s of folks stranded in the airport.

-Developing a contingency plan might involve create scenarios for likely events that might cause failure, then figuring out ahead of time how to handle them.
+Developing a contingency plan might involve creating scenarios for likely events that might cause failure, then figuring out ahead of time how to handle them.

 Communication is key to avoiding poor customer service and implementing successful contingency plans.
 For instance, bad weather forecasts should trigger a series of communication events to both passengers and management so if bad weather, equipment failure, or other event appears likely, everyone knows what to do.
 Calling passengers to alert them to the potential for delays means they’re better prepared should they arise and less pissed-off.
 In last year’s winter storms season, for instance, passengers learned the airlines were waiving their fees for schedule changes that avoided stranding passengers during the storm.